funkbit/TIKeyboardEvents/README.markdown

 This module exposes some useful keyboard events available in iOS, used to notify the application when the keyboard is shown and hidden.

-Information about the keyboard notifications can be found in the [Apple UIKit documentation][appledocs].
+The module catches the UIKit keyboard notifications `UIKeyboardWillShowNotification` and `UIKeyboardWillHideNotification`, and fires the as the Titanium events `keyboardWillShow` and `keyboardWillHide`.
+For the `keyboardWillShow` event, the height of the keyboard is passed along, to allow apps to adjust the view to account for the keyboard.

-Currently, the two supported keyboard events are keyboardWillShow and keyboardWillHide, typically used to adjust the size of the current view depending on keyboard visibility.
+More information about the iOS keyboard notifications can be found in [Apple's UIKit documentation][appledocs].

-General information about Titanium modules can be found in the [Titanium docs][timoduledocs].
+General information about developing and using Titanium modules is found in the [Titanium docs][timoduledocs].

 Usage
 -----